 Fintech startups and boutique banks are the segments that are likely to see more value in Airwallex’s infrastructure, since they will be able to build their own applications on top of that.
 We can also expect to see Airwallex establishing more partnerships in its attempt to offer “a more end-to-end and holistic experience to customers”.

 - Covid-19 may shift volume across industries

-How successful will Airwallex be entering the increasingly competitive world of (local) payment infrastructure?
-Without doubt, $160m of extra firepower will go a long way to giving it a shot.
+How successful will Airwallex be at entering the increasingly competitive world of (local) payment infrastructure?
+Without a doubt, $160m of extra firepower will go a long way to giving it a shot.